c3se/alvis-intro/README.md

   * does your simulation diverge?
   * is there a bug in the program?
   * any error messages?
 Look in your manuals, and use Google!
-  * check the node health: Did you over-allocate memory until linux killed the program?
+  * check the node health: Did you allocate too much memory causing linux to kill the program?
   * Try to isolate the problem - does it go away if you run a smaller job? does it go away if you use your home directory instead of the local disk on the node?
   * Try to create a test case - the smallest and simplest possible case that reproduces the problem